pnnl/tesp/doc/examples/SGIP1_Example.rst

 Data Collection
 ...............
 The data collection for TESP is handled in a largely standardized way.
 Each simulation tool produces an output dataset with key measurements.
 This data is typically stored in a JSON file (with an exception or two where the datasets are large and HDF5 is used).
-The specific data collected is defined in the TESP :ref:`design_reference`.
+The specific data collected is defined in the :ref:`metrics section<design_reference_metrics>` of the TESP  :ref:`design_reference`.

 The JSON data files are post-processed by Python scripts (one per simulation tool) to produce Python dictionaries that can then be queried to further post-process the data or used directly to create graphs, charts, tables or other presentations of the data from the analysis.
 Metadata files describing the models used in the analysis are also used when creating these presentations.